 In their seminal article Tversky and Kahneman (1971) provided several straightforward examples for the “belief in the law of small numbers” phenomenon.
 One of those is about perceptions of IQ distribution.
 With a population averaging an IQ of 100, when a person from a randomly selected sample from the population is revealed to have an IQ of 150, people still tend to perceive the average IQ of that random sample to be 100, ignoring the provided information regarding that one person which if taken into account would mean an adjustment of the sample’s average IQ to 101.
 This is likely due to the expectation that the score of any individual is equally likely to be above or below the given average for the population.
 This is related to the belief that randomness is self-correcting, such that for any person with an IQ of 150 there should be a matching person with an IQ of 50 to balance out the deviation from the population.
 However, Tversky and Kahneman reiterated that this belief is false given that the characteristics of a population are not reflected in any randomly drawn small samples.

 The phenomenon has been the basis for many well-known related biases such as the “Gambler’s fallacy” (Bar-Hillel & Wagenaar, 1991), the belief that the probability of a random event is affected by previous instances of that event.
-One classic example is with coin flips, in which a fair coin toss with overall 50% change of heads or tails leads to the belief that if one landed tails (heads) then the next coin toss is more likely to be heads (tails).
+One classic example is with coin flips, in which a fair coin toss with an overall 50% chance of heads or tails leads to the belief that if one landed tails (heads) then the next coin toss is more likely to be heads (tails).
 The belief is grounded in the expectation that a deviation from the mean towards one end is going to be “offset” by an equal deviation in the opposite direction.

 Choice of article for replication: Tversky and Kahneman (1971)